Authenticating Foreign Documents for Germany: Apostille and Legalization

 Translation of Public Documents & Vital Records in Germany

-It should be noted, however, that the translation of such a document is not the same as its certification.
-A translation is rather an additional expert service.
-Even if the translation of the document was carried out by a sworn translator, it does not become a public document at the same time.
-However, it is possible to have the signature of the expert notarised under the document in question.
-This endorsement can constitute “a public document” to which the types of procedure (apostille or legalisation) can apply.
+German authorities usually require the translation of the foreign-language document.
+Here too, the specific authority decides whether the translation made abroad is applicable or not.
+It is recommended to have the document translated by a publicly sworn translator in Germany.
+However, it should be noted that the translation of such a document is not equivalent to its authentication.
+Rather, a translation is an expert service.
+Even if the translation of the document was prepared by a publicly sworn translator, it does not simultaneously become a public document.
+However, it is possible to authenticate the signature of the expert under the relevant document.
+This notation then represents a public document to which the types of procedures (apostille or legalization) can be applied.

 Schlun & Elseven Logo